When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works

 SharePlay is also on the way to CarPlay.
 Rather than sharing content via FaceTime, other iPhone users will be able to play music and other audio content directly through the car.
 Only the driver’s phone needs to be connected, with a prompt automatically appearing on passengers’ iPhones.
 This new functionality will work perfectly with Apple Music’s Collaborative Playlists introduced in iOS 17.

-The tech giant already explained which automakers would support the revamped CarPlay.
-The list includes Ford, Lincoln, Mercedes-Benz, Infiniti, Honda, Acura, Jaguar, Land Rover, Audi, Nissan, Volvo, Porsche, Polestar, and mentioned that more would be added.
-It looks like Apple is focusing on higher-end vehicles for the new version of CarPlay.
+The tech giant already explained which additional automakers are due to support CarPlay Ultra.
+The list includes Ford, Lincoln, Mercedes-Benz, Infiniti, Honda, Acura, Jaguar, Land Rover, Audi, Nissan, Volvo, Porsche, Polestar, with more to be added.

 Did somebody mention problems?